Extended events in SQL server- top 5 use

 Introduction

 Staying ahead requires creative technologies in the fast-paced world of database administration.
-In the world of SQL Server performance monitoring and troubleshooting, “Extended Events” are a game-changer.
-An in-depth examination of Extended Events’ design, advantages, disadvantages, and useful applications is provided in this article.
+In SQL Server performance monitoring and troubleshooting, “Extended Events” are a game-changer.
+This article provides an in-depth examination of Extended Events’ design, advantages, disadvantages, and useful applications.

-A paradigm change in database monitoring has been introduced by Extended Events in SQL Server.
-Extended Events, in contrast to SQL Trace, adds lightweight, customizable event capture.
-This level of detail helps database managers to concentrate exactly on the events that are important, reducing overhead and offering a thorough perspective of database processes.
+Extended Events in SQL Server have introduced a paradigm change in database monitoring.
+In contrast to SQL Trace, Extended Events adds lightweight, customizable event capture.
+This level of detail helps database managers concentrate on important events, reducing overhead and offering a thorough perspective of database processes.

 Extended Event Session Tab